flaneurette/OpenShop/README.md

 Is a barebones opensource webshop software, written in PHP and flat file JSON and CSV.

-# First steps on working with OpenShop
-If installed, go to the administration folder and there you will be able to upload .CSV files.
-The CSV files included in /inventory/csv/ are examples of a shop.
-Normally, the only CSV files that need to be edited are:

-- server/config/site.conf.csv
-- inventory/shop.csv
-- inventory/categories.csv
-- inventory/subcategories.csv.

-These CSV files can be kept on your computer, and uploaded through the administration screen.
-Most shop settings can be edited through these CSV files.
-All products are stored inside *shop.csv* and linked to categories and subcategories, so at a minimal you need to have to edit these 3 CSV files.
-For more, such as Paypal settings, read the entire README.
-In OpenShop it is possible to change the column order of the CSV, in any way you desire.
-It would be wise to not delete any columns, as then OpenShop might not be able to read the shop corectly, although it may be able to read products.
-OpenShop accepts only text, integers, floats and uri locators in CSV fields.
-Embeded images are not supported.
-The CSV files can be downloaded through the administration panel, by visiting the /downloads/ tab.

 # Installing

 OpenShop can be installed via two methods, composer and manual installation.